PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # Prison Known Issues and To Do's for v3.3.x

+* Fix the "next rank" value with PlayerRanks.... it's wrong... needs to recalc with the new rank.

+* /ranks ladder moveRank did not work to move from one ladder to another

+* Add a rank cost multiplier to either ladders or ranks, or both.
+Sum all active ranks a player has to get the total multiplier to use for rank costs.

+* Add a `*all*` for mine name on remove mines blockEvents.

 - hybrid placeholder graphs - hybars
   - super impose text in the graph and have it still be colored correctly.
   - text can be centered, such as the percentage that is feeding the bar